komascript/third-party-enhancements/lscapeenhanced/README.md

 can also become a developer and, e.g., make new test files to the packages.
 See the [`l3build`](https://ctan.org/pkg/l3build) manual for more information about tests.
-If you've created a new test and think that it would be useful.
-Please either do a pull request or [add a new issue](https://github.com/komascript/third-party-enhancements/issues/new/choose) and include your test file.
+If you've created a new test and think that it would be useful, please either do a pull request or [add a new issue](https://github.com/komascript/third-party-enhancements/issues/new/choose) and include your test file.